YodasMyDad/Slicker/README.md

 ## About This Version

 Slicker is the modern TypeScript rewrite of Ken Wheeler's Slick carousel (Credits and links below).
 It keeps every feature, removes the jQuery requirement, and ships both ES modules and UMD builds with a single unified CSS file.
-The original jQuery distribution is preserved untouched in `slick/` (CSS + JS) for legacy projects and reference.

 - No dependencies - no jQuery required
 - Modern JavaScript (ES6+) with TypeScript types included